meharib/algorithms_quesions/README.md

 ```

 Solution<br>
-First sort the intervals by their start, then starting from the first interval try to merge them
+First sort the intervals by their start, then starting from the first interval try to merge them.
+Tip: Instead of checking if they are overlapping it is easier to check if they are disjoint
 [Solution](src/main/java/sorting/IntervalSorting.java) <br>

 ### 3 Pancake Sorting